Skip to content

 Apply journal entry analytics under PCAOB AS 2401 management override testing Are journal entries flagged for management override of controls testing under PCAOB AS 2401 fraud risk presumption?
 AI Agent Auditor

-LLM-supported journal entry analytics under PCAOB AS 2401 paragraph 58-67 management override fraud risk presumption: round-amount entries, entries with simple offsetting, entries posted by users not normally posting, entries posted near period close, entries to seldom-used accounts, entries with manual descriptions matching fraud patterns (suspense, rounding, adjustments, accruals, reserves, top-side entries).
-LLM confidence + features logged per flagged entry; never auto-classifies as fraud - internal audit + Big-4 substantive testing applies disposition with rationale plus rolling-baseline comparison
+LLM-supported journal entry analytics under the PCAOB AS 2401 paragraph 58-67 management override fraud-risk presumption flags round-amount entries, simple offsetting entries, entries posted by unusual users, entries near period close, entries to seldom-used accounts and manual descriptions matching fraud patterns (suspense, rounding, adjustments, accruals, reserves, top-side entries).
+The LLM logs confidence and features per flagged entry but never classifies fraud on its own; internal audit and Big-4 substantive testing disposition it with rationale and a rolling-baseline comparison.

 Decision Record